Reconstruction in South Carolina: African-American women poom

 New freedwomen fought against the obligation of field labor.
 Many freedwomen in South Carolina refused to labor in the fields as they had formerly done as slaves.
 These freedwomen wanted to turn their efforts and labor from the fields to a more domestic setting and work in the home.
 African-American women who worked in homes had to establish themselves as paid employees and not former slaves.
 Freedwomen did this through focusing their efforts on their work tasks, not their employers' personal needs.

+Education

+South Carolina's 1865 Constitutional Article 10, made public education free and accessible to all youths of the state.
+By 1875, enrollment had risen to where nearly half of both Black and white children were attending school.
+Higher education became a possibility for Black students as well with the introduction of the Common school system, which established integrated and tuition-free univiersities.
+Funding was made available not only to South Carolina's residents or to those attending an institution in the state but was also made available to from regions such as the Caribbean for students taking their studies to a state outside of South Carolina.

 Politics

 South Carolina had the most representation of African-Americans in politics during the reconstruction period.
 Of the 234 total Black politicians 110 (47%) of them lived in Charleston, South Carolina.
 Another 70 of the remaining 124 were spread throughout the rest of the state.
 The term black, used to describe skin color, was used very loosely, since the census did not give a completely accurate definition of who that included.
 Black was used to describe those who had darker-color skin but may not have been African-American and may have been free even before the Civil War.
 The 234 black politicians included both black men who were freed before the war and those who had been slaves.
 Black politicians were usually associated with the Republican party, however, it was not unknown for them to associate with the Democrats.

 African-Americans and other colored politicians had a variety of reasons for entering politics.
 Life in the south for African Americans was not great and they sought a better life for themselves and their families.
 They were involved in politics to make change and obtain hope for themselves and others.
 One area that they were particularly concerned with was economics, due to their circumstances.

 Although politics was a great way to make a difference in the community, it wasn't the only way that a majority of African American politicians were involved in making change.
 There was a wide range and diversity.
 Politicians often held multiple responsibilities in other areas of government, while others had a big influence in their churches.